 Summary of Research

 Magnetized Liner Inertial Fusion (MagLIF) uses pulsed magnetic field to implode a metallic liner (cylindrical tube) to compress premagnetized, laser-preheated fusion fuel.
-To date, premagnetization has been provided by Helmholtz-like magnetic field coils positioned external to the liner.
+To date, MagLIF liners containing deuterium fusion fuel have been premagnetized by external Helmholtz-like field coils.
 MagLIF experiments on Sandia's Z Machine utilizing these coils have successfully demonstrated thermonuclear conditions; however, eliminating the coils would improve x-ray diagnostic access and enhance current delivery to the target.
-Additionally, increasing the premagnetization strength above the maximum 30 Tesla that the coils can provide will help improve thermal insulation of the fuel.
+Additionally, increasing the premagnetization field above the maximum 30 Tesla that the coils can provide will help improve thermal insulation of the fuel.